primus/primus/README.md

    of code.
 No more API rewrites needed when your project requirements change, the framework get abandoned or simply breaks down.
 2. Built-in reconnect, it just works.
-The reconnect is controlled by a randomized exponential backoff algorithm to reduce server stress.
+The reconnect is controlled by a randomised exponential back-off algorithm to reduce server stress.
 3. Offline detection, Primus is smart enough to detect when users drop their internet connection (switching WIFI points/cell towers for example) and reconnects when they are back online.